Once upon a time, there was a company with a great work culture and Monday mornings became less gloomy.

 The art of pitching is crucial in order to successfully attract and capture passive candidates.
 How you pitch will determine whether your candidate agrees to meet for an interview or not.
 In an email, do not use content that is neutral.
 You must emote through your words and convey a positive message.
 Clarity is essential because passive candidates are not up for replying to vague emails with unclear job descriptions.
 Create your message to appeal to the goals and values of your target passive candidate.
 Personalize your mail by including details about your candidate.
 Then describe the position you are looking to fill in.
 Make your pitch sound more credible by mentioning your reputable clients.
 This can go a long way in ensuring that you receive a response from your passive candidate.

 Your passive prospects need to know that you are different from the sea of recruiters out there.
-Since they aren’t even looking for a job, you’re approach needs to stand out from the rest.
+Since they aren’t even looking for a job, your approach needs to stand out from the rest.
 Recruitment videos help give a novel approach and a visual perspective to your company.
 It allows your company culture to come through which can really help attract relevant candidates.
-Videos can give passive candidates a picture of the company’s work environment such as everyday activity, events etc and can be consumed easily by target audience.
+Videos can give passive candidates a picture of the company’s work environment such as everyday activity, events etc and can be consumed easily by the target audience.
 Tools such as Ongig and videomyjob.com can help with your video job ads.
 By incorporating company values and a few interviews with current employees your video can pique the interests of passive candidates.
-Also, people are willing to spend more time on watching a video than reading a text only job ad.
+Also, people are willing to spend more time watching a video than reading a text-only job ad.

 Creating a company blog isn’t a new idea but it is one of the best if you want those passive candidates.Blogs are the best way to attract and engage talent, through your content.
 Informative articles targeted specifically at passive candidates, which answer their questions, tackle their problems and provide efficient solutions can boost your company presence among them.
 A blog can help you build company reputation and ensures good social presence.
 This helps passive candidates find you and not just the other way around.
 By sharing your expertise as a recruiter with knowledgeable content and SEO efforts, you can make yourself known to passive candidates everywhere.
 Blogs can engage talent through the comment section through discussion, debates and opinions.
 This is where passive recruitment really begins.